Scroll down to the bottom of the article to find your discount code for ALL Cannacares CBD Products

 As cannabidiol (CBD) continues to grow in popularity, so does the importance of ensuring the CBD you purchase is of high-quality and sourced responsibly.
 Despite product options being limited over a decade ago, nowadays, CBD is available in a variety of forms such as oral CBD spray, CBD oils, CBD capsules, transdermal CBD patches and CBD vape oils.

 As the market continues to flourish, hundreds of CBD companies have emerged, making it rather difficult to distinguish between the good and the bad.
 As seen in all industries, there are low-quality products, high-quality products, and everything in between.
 Despite CBD growing in popularity over the years, understanding what makes a CBD product high-quality isn’t exactly common knowledge.
 Hence, many customers end up heedlessly purchasing CBD brands which have the most effective marketing strategy or based on what’s trending.
 This results in many people believing they have purchased a high-quality CBD product when, in actual fact, it’s often of poor quality.
 Not only is purchasing low-quality CBD products a waste of money but you're unlikely to achieve the desired health benefits and at times, even risk your health due to the unsafe chemicals in the product.

-The following article is designed to help CBD customers understand lab reports and know what to look for when purchasing CBD online (or anywhere for that matter).
+The following article is designed to help CBD customers understand lab reports and know what to look for when you buy CBD online (or anywhere for that matter).

 Has the CBD Product Undergone Testing by a Third-Party Lab?